savvas-papaioannou/savvas-papaioannou.github.io/_pages/service.md

 <h4>Organization of International Conferences</h4>

+- `SysTol 2025`: Webpage Chair and local arrangements for the 6th International Conference on Control and Fault-Tolerant Systems (SysTol), 6 - 8 October 2025 - Ayia Napa, Cyprus.
 - `MED 2023`: Publicity Chair and local arrangements for the 31st Mediterranean Conference on Control and Automation (MED ’23), June 26 - 29, 2023, Limassol, Cyprus.
 - `SAFEPROCESS 2022`: Webpage Chair and local arrangements for the 11th IFAC Symposium on Fault Detection, Supervision and Safety for Technical Processes, (SAFEPROCESS 2022), 7-10 June, Pafos, Cyprus, 2022.
 - `ECC 2018`: Webpage Chair and local arrangements for the 16th European Control Conference (ECC), 12-15 June, Limassol, Cyprus, 2018.